tonyta/active_model_serializers_matchers/README.md

   should have many :entrees serialized with FoodSerializer as :dishes should have many :entrees serialized with FoodSerializer as :eats (FAILED - 1) should have many :entrees serialized with MilkSerializer as :dishes (FAILED - 2)

-Failures:

-  1) MenuSerializer should have many :entrees serialized with FoodSerializer as :eats Failure/Error: it { should have_many(:entrees).serialized_with(FoodSerializer).as(:eats) }
-       expected MenuSerializer 'has_many :entrees' association to explicitly have key :eats but instead was :dishes

-  2) MenuSerializer should have many :entrees serialized with MilkSerializer as :dishes Failure/Error: it { should have_many(:entrees).serialized_with(MilkSerializer).as(:dishes) }
-       expected MenuSerializer 'has_many :entrees' association to explicitly have serializer MilkSerializer but instead was FoodSerializer
 ```

 ## Contributing